Justtolook/RemNote-Statistics-Plugin/README.md

 - Number of days learned
 - Daily average of reviews
 - Longest streak of days learned
+- [NEW] Ability to set the context for the statistics and heatmap to the current rem (in settings)

 ## How to use
 Use the slash command `/statistics` to get a summary of your RemNote statistics in a popup.
 Press ESC or click outside the popup to close it.